-Name of pupil:
+Name of pupil:Date of Birth:

 Class:

 Dear,

 [Delete as appropriate]

 This letter is to formally notify you that your child has had problems with their breathing today.
 This happened when

 They did not have their own asthma inhaler with them, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were given puffs.

 Their own asthma inhaler was not working, so a member of staff helped them to use the emergency asthma inhaler containing salbutamol.
 They were given puffs.

 [Delete as appropriate]

 Although they soon felt better, we would strongly advise that you have your seen by your own doctor as soon as possible and arrange for a new salbutamol inhaler to be provided and kept in school.

 Yours sincerely,

-Appendix 4: Consent Form Use of Emergency Adrenaline Auto Injector

-Consent for use of emergency adrenalin auto injector for pupils who have been diagnosed with severe allergies and have a prescribed personal adrenalin auto injector.
-Name of pupil: Class: 1.
-I can confirm that my child has been diagnosed with a food (please state which food) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenaline auto injector. [delete as appropriate].
-2. My child has an in-date adrenaline auto injector, clearly labelled with their name, which they will have with them at school every day.
-In the event of my child displaying symptoms of anaphylaxis shock, and if their own adrenaline auto injector is not available or is unusable, I consent for my child to receive as injection from an emergency adrenaline auto injector held by the school for such emergencies.
+Appendix 4: Consent Form Use of Emergency Adrenaline Auto Injector severe allergies and have a prescribed personal adrenalin auto injector.
+Name of pupil:Date of Birth: Class: I can confirm that my child has been diagnosed with a food (please state which food) / wasp/bee sting / latex allergy / [other allergy] and has been prescribed an adrenaline auto injector. [delete as appropriate].
+My child has an in-date adrenaline auto injector, clearly labelled with their name, which they will have with them at school every day.
+3. In the event of my child displaying symptoms of anaphylaxis shock, and if their own adrenaline auto injector is not available or is unusable, I consent for my child to receive an injection from an emergency adrenaline auto injector held by the school for such emergencies.
 Parent/carer signature Parent/carer name